Cerebral Palsy Prevention

 Expectant mothers can help prevent cerebral palsy by focusing on good nutrition during their pregnancy and maintaining access to quality health care.
 Research has shown that populations with high instances of cerebral palsy lack access to healthy foods and quality health insurance.

-Illnesses, viral infections, premature births, physical injury and birth complications can all cause cerebral palsy.
-These factors can be mitigated and negative outcomes can be avoided if mothers know what to look for.
+Illnesses, viral infections, premature births, physical injury, and birth complications can all cause cerebral palsy.
+These factors can be mitigated, and negative outcomes can be avoided if mothers know what to look for.

 Physical Injury

-Physical injury is an major cause of cerebral palsy in infants, and it is preventable in most cases.
+Physical injury is a major cause of cerebral palsy in infants, and it is preventable in most cases.
 When doctors misuse tools such as forceps or when they fail to address a birth injury in a timely manner, medical malpractice or negligence may occur.

 If your child received a cerebral palsy diagnosis or is showing signs of the condition, speak to a medical professional to determine the cause of the disorder and whether it was the result of malpractice.

-Illnesses and Viral Infections
+Illnesses, Newborn Conditions, and Viral Infections

-Illness such as jaundice can lead to cerebral palsy if left untreated.
 Viral infections like infant meningitis also increase the risk of cerebral palsy through the inflammation of the brain and central nervous system.

 Premature Births

-Premature births and underweight newborns are more likely to suffer from cerebral palsy.
 Generally, the chance of premature birth can be reduced through quality medical care throughout pregnancy.

 Birth Complications